Anna Maria Achenrainer

-Anna Maria Achenrainer (Pfunds, 5 July 1909 – Innsbruck, 14 January 1972) was an Austrian writer.
+Anna Maria Achenrainer (5 July 1909 – 14 January 1972) was an Austrian writer.

 Life

+Achenrainer was born in Pfunds.
 Her father died in World War I and she was taken to an orphanage.

-She learnt schoolteaching in Innsbruck, where she started publishing her poems in the magazine Tiroler Volksboten, and she was also one of the founders of the literacy association Turmbund.
+Achenrainer learnt teaching in Innsbruck, where she started publishing her poems in the magazine Tiroler Volksboten, and she was also one of the founders of the literacy association Turmbund.

-She died in 1972, and her tomb is in a cemetery of Mühlau, Innsbruck.
+Achenrainer died in Innsbruck on 14 January 1972, and her tomb is in a cemetery of Mühlau, Innsbruck.